remyzorg/pendulum/README.md

 # Description

-**pendulum** is a language dedicated to programming reactive systems in the Web.
+**pendulum** is a language dedicated to the programming of reactive systems on the Web.
 It has a powerful expressivity to describe synchronous concurrent systems communicating with broadcasted signals.
 Its constructions and implementation are mostly based on Esterel.
 The language is embedded in OCaml as a syntax